hbrouwer/coals/README.markdown

 reduced vectors can, in turn, be converted to binary vectors, by setting negative components to zero, and positive components to one.

+The implementation also supports a recent extension to the COALS model as proposed by Chang et al. (2012).

+* Chang, Y., Furber, S., & Welbourne, S. (2012). *Generating Realistic Semantic Codes for Use in Neural Network Models*.
+In Miyake, N., Peebles, D, and Cooper, R. P. (Eds.).
+Proceedings of the 34th Annual Meeting of the Cognitive Science Society (CogSci 2012).

 * Rohde, D. L. T., Gonnerman, L. M., & Plaut, D. C. (2005). *An Improved Model of Semantic Similarity Based on Lexical Co-Occurrence*.